G-R3/role-snippet/README.md

 # Role Snippet

-Chrome extension for saving job post details from THAT website that shall not be name to my Notion db.
+Chrome extension for saving job post details from THAT website that shall not be named to my Notion db.
 The struggle is real, but so is the speed.

 ## Setup